 2023 Water Quality Report

 At PWC, we care deeply about the quality of the water we provide for our customers, and we’re proud of the exceptional standards we maintain.
 Each year we publish a “Water Quality Report” with the results of testing we are required to perform.
-You can find full details of this report on this page.
+You can find full details of this report on our website.

 However, we don’t test our water just because we “have to.”
-It’s part of our unparalleled commitment to provide you with the highest quality drinking water that meets and surpasses regulatory requirements.
+It’s part of our unparalleled commitment to provide you with the highest quality drinking water that meets all EPA regulatory requirements.

 Above and Beyond

 PWC is proud to be a charter member of the national Partnership for Safe Water.
-We were the first utility in North Carolina to earn the United States Environmental Protection Agency (EPA) Director’s Award for water treatment, recognizing our extra efforts in providing clean and safe drinking water that exceeds federal drinking water standards.
+We were the first utility in North Carolina to earn the United States Environmental Protection Agency (EPA) Director’s Award for water treatment, recognizing our extra efforts in providing clean and safe drinking water that meets all EPA regulatory requirements.
 PWC has received this prestigious recognition for 23 consecutive years.

 In 2011, PWC became a charter member of the Partnership for Safe Water Distribution System Optimization Program.
 This program focuses on the operation and maintenance of water treatment facilities, water mains and storage tanks.
 In 2014, when we completed the 18-month self-assessment phase of the program, we were among the first utilities in the country to be recognized for this achievement.